iNCML/incml.github.io/_posts/2023-03-05-Transformer-GPT.md

 When the *query*, *key*, and *value* vectors are all derived from a common input source, we refer to the transformer's mechanism as performing *self-attention*.
 Conversely, if these vectors are derived from different sources, the mechanism is called *cross-attention*.

-The above operations can be combined into three matrix multiplications:
+The above operations can be combined as three matrix multiplications in the following:

 $$
 \mathbf{Q} = \mathbf{A} \mathbf{X}, \;\;